cse20-013/CV-layout/README.md

 You might want to include your GPA and a summary of relevant coursework, awards, and honors.
             <br>
 DEGREE • DATE EARNED • SCHOOL
-On the Home tab of the ribbon, check out Styles to apply the formatting you need with just a click.
+On the Home tab of the ribbon, check out Styles to apply the formatting you need with just a click.</p>
            </section>
    </aside>
    <br>